janithjay/Chat-bot/README.md

    rasa shell
    ```

-You can now interact with the FlavorBuddy chatbot and test its functionalities!
+You can now interact with the PizzaBot chat-bot and test its functionalities!